 A success timeline featuring the most significant achievements of Jrue Holiday.

 Jrue Holiday is an American professional basketball player currently playing for the Portland Trail Blazers in the NBA.
-He was drafted by the Philadelphia 76ers as the 17th overall pick in the first round of the 2009 NBA draft after playing college basketball for one season with the UCLA Bruins.
+He was drafted 17th overall in the 2009 NBA draft by the Philadelphia 76ers after playing college basketball for one season with the UCLA Bruins.

-On April 3, 2010, Jrue Holiday scored a season-high 25 points while playing against the Toronto Raptors.
+On April 3, 2010, Jrue Holiday scored a season-high 25 points against the Toronto Raptors while playing for the Philadelphia 76ers.

-On November 5, 2010, Jrue Holiday set a new career high with 29 points against the Cleveland Cavaliers.
+On November 5, 2010, Jrue Holiday set a new career high with 29 points against the Cleveland Cavaliers while playing for the Philadelphia 76ers.

 On March 17, 2012, Jrue Holiday set a new career high with 30 points against the Chicago Bulls.